CEREC Same-Day Crowns NYC

 What is a Dental Crown?

 The goal of a crown is to return strength to a tooth, restoring its function.
-Crowns can be used on:
+You may need a crown if you have:

 - Broken or fractured teeth